alanmadhuu/Weather-Prediction-using-LSTM/README.md

 This project implements a hybrid deep learning and machine learning system to forecast weather conditions.
 It combines **LSTM (Long Short-Term Memory)** networks for temporal sequence learning with **XGBoost** for accurate prediction.

-A **Django-based Python backend** handles the model logic and exposes APIs, while a simple **HTML frontend** provides a user-friendly interface for interaction.
+A **Flask-based Python backend** handles the model logic and exposes APIs, while a simple **HTML frontend** provides a user-friendly interface for interaction.

 ---